KinderPinGuiin/schematics-in-world/README.md

 # How it works ?
 Place your schematics in the .minecraft/Schematics folder, you can create it if it's not already the case.
 Then run minecraft a first time, it'll create a .minecraft/mods/resources folder containing your structures data, you finally need to run the build_utils/recompile.(sh|bat) and restart minecraft.

-Now if you create a world, your schematics will randomly spawn.
-By default, some schematics are in the mod like the following :
+Now if you create a world, your schematics will randomly spawn, like in the following screenshot :

 ![Huge tower image](tower.png)